Drifting (motorsport): Common modifications

+When replacing suspension components, oftentimes an alignment will be required to ensure you will handle correctly.
+The alignment can get tricky when looking on forums so its recommended that you get adjustable parts so that you can adjust your alignment as needed.

+Steering modifications

+Steering modification is done by many people to help with angle.
+Having more angle allows for more countersteer which prevents you from spinning out.
+There are angle kits are what is needed to complete this mod.
+Modifying the steering knuckles are a common way to achieve wider steering and sometimes putting a spacer between the inner tire rod joint and steering rack is done.

 Cockpit

 Because of the high centrifugal forces encountered during drifting, drivers are usually retained by a racing seat and five-point harness.
 This allows the hands to merely turn the wheel, instead of bracing the body in the seat.
 The same applies for the feet, which are free to move rapidly between clutch, brake and accelerator pedals.
 The steering wheel is usually relatively small, dished, and perfectly round, so that it can be released and allowed to spin in the driver's hands as the caster returns the front wheels to center.
 The locking knob on the hand brake is usually replaced with a spin turn knob; this stops the hand brake locking on when pulled.
 Nearly all drivers move the hand brake location or add an extra hydraulic hand brake actuator for greater braking force.
 Additional gauges are used to monitor boost levels, oil pressure and temperature, intake and coolant temperatures, and air-fuel ratio, among other data.
 Some drivers, especially in larger cars, move the seating position for a better weight distribution, such as Daigo Saito and his 2014 JZX100 Mk.II Chaser.